There are currently no active references in this article.

 RHS Hardiness Rating: H5

-Subsp. caucasica was reintroduced from Iran in 1972 by Roy Lancaster and Ann Ala (A&L 16).
-In trees from this provenance the large leaves are not glossy and droop from the twigs – the former name for this eastern population, T. begoniifolia, was very apt.
-Trees from A&L 16 have grown very vigorously in collections in the UK, reaching 16 m at the late Maurice Mason’s garden at Beachamwell by 2009 (Tree Register 2018).
-‘Winter Red’, last listed in the RHS Plant Finder in 1998, may have been a sale name for trees from this collection, which have deep red shoots in winter.
+T. dasystyla ssp. caucasica was reintroduced from Iran in 1972 by Roy Lancaster and Ann Ala (A&L 16).
+In trees from this collection the large leaves droop from the twigs – the former name T. begoniifolia was apt.
+Trees from A&L 16 have grown very vigorously in collections in the UK, reaching 16 m at the late Maurice Mason’s garden at Beachamwell, Norfolk by 2009 (Tree Register 2018).
+‘Winter Red’, offered commercially in Britain in the 1990s, may have been a sale name for trees from this collection, which have deep red shoots in winter.

 Although it might be expected to be growable in parts of the eastern seaboard, Great Lakes region and Pacific Northwest, this remains a rare tree in North American collections.
 The Arnold Arboretum, MA received material from European nurserymen including Späth and Veitch in the 1890s and early 1900s.
 Several good specimens of 70-90 cm dbh survive from this era alongside younger trees, some of known wild provenance (Arnold Arboretum 2020).
 There are several relatively young examples at the Morton Arboretum, IL, the oldest a 1990 accession from the Russian Caucasus (Morton Arboretum 2020).